sairion/svg-inline-react/README.md

 # `svg-inline-react`: Inline SVG wrapper component for React

 This component wraps `dangerouslyInnerHTML` prop for easier use.
-Inlining SVGs have many benefits and cons too; See ["Using SVG"](https://css-tricks.com/using-svg/) for further detail.
-Transpiling is not required (written with pre-ES6 syntax).
+Inlining SVG has pros and cons; See ["Using SVG"](https://css-tricks.com/using-svg/) for further detail.

+## Transpilation needed?

+From version `0.2.0`, source is written with ES2015, but package default is transpiled source.
+If you want to use un-transpiled ES2015 source, please import from `svg-inline-react/lib`.

 ## Usage